“IT IS POSSIBLE”2020

 “IT IS POSSIBLE”

 THE CORE MESSAGE of the campaign was “IT IS POSSIBLE.”
-We launched shortly after Bernie Sanders had dropped out of the Presidential race in 2020.
+The campaign launched shortly after Bernie Sanders had dropped out of the Presidential race in 2020.

 It was frustrating to me back then — and still is — that so many people believed that big changes to our society were not feasible.
 Medicare For All, for example — versions of which are implemented in most other industrialized nations — was labeled as impossible by critics in America.

-This core message was communicated in the above video I wrote and produced, with some help shooting video from a friend.
+This core message was communicated in the above video I wrote.

 WE LAUNCHED THE CAMPAIGN with a list of over two dozen early endorsers, which quickly grew.
 To express my gratitude to these early supporters, and set the tone of the campaign as one that was thinking differently, I made these art prints.